Ablikon/SystemDesign-final/README.md

 # Open Science Collaboration Hub - Implementation

-This repository contains a partial implementation (20-30%) of the Open Science Collaboration Hub, a platform that connects researchers with remote laboratory equipment across institutional boundaries.

 ## Implementation Scope

 For this initial implementation, we've focused on the core functionality that demonstrates the system's architecture and validates key design decisions: